New outbreak declared in Equateur province

 WHO declared the outbreak to be a Public Health Emergency of International Concern (PHEIC) in July 2019; despite the significant downturn in the number of cases, WHO decided to maintain this status at a meeting in mid-February 2020.

 We have new tools and improvements in the medical management of this epidemic, compared to previous Ebola epidemics, such as new developmental treatments; a vaccine that has given indications of being effective; Ebola treatment centres are more open and accessible for the families of patients; and provision of a higher level of supportive care.
 Despite this, there is a 66 per cent case fatality rate in the current outbreak.

-Many people continue to die in the community – either at home or in general healthcare facilities – and half of new confirmed cases cannot be traced to an existing contact with Ebola.
+Many people continue to die in the community – either at home or in general healthcare facilities – and nearly half of new confirmed cases cannot be traced to an existing contact with Ebola.